darenliang/dsfs/README.md

 ## Usage

-The mount point argument is only for Linux/macOS.
-A drive letter is chosen for Windows.
+A drive letter is chosen for Windows if the mount point is not provided.

 To run: